starsheriff/train-os/07-jump-into-C/README.md

 Next, we add a function with return type `void`, since we will not return from it (although we could).
 We could return, but we want to stay in `C` for our kernel.
 In this function we write the first four bytes of the VGA register with the same values as we did in the assembler code.
+You have to pay attention with the order of the bytes, the endianness matters.

 Last, we add an infinite loop.

 ```c
 void c_start() {